DurgNomis-drol/ha_toyota/README.md

 ## About

-This is a custom integration the retrieves' data from the Toyota MyT API and makes them available in Home Assistant as different types of sensors.
+This is a custom integration the retrieves' data from the Toyota EU MyT API and makes them available in Home Assistant as different types of sensors.
 As there is no official API from Toyota, I will try my best to keep it working, but there are no promises.

 ## Features

-Only Europe is supported right now.
-If you want to help add other regions, please open an issue over at [`mytoyota`](https://github.com/DurgNomis-drol/mytoyota).
+Only Europe is supported.
+See [here](https://github.com/widewing/ha-toyota-na) for North America.

 **Disclaimer: Features available depends on your car model and year.**